steelhead99x/holey-tomcat-video-releases/readme.md

 ## Project Overview

-This project showcases a modern streaming platform built with a robust tech stack, designed to deliver seamless video and audio experiences.
+This project showcases a modern streaming platform built with a minimal tech stack, designed to deliver seamless video and audio experiences.
 It’s a celebration of creativity, resilience, and the power of technology to create positive outcomes when guided by passionate individuals.

 Check out my friend Holey Tomcat and his new streaming platform!
 [Holey Tomcat's Streaming Platform](https://www.streamingportfolio.com/tomcat)